CESNET/UltraGrid/README.md

 Performance Tuning: Network
 ---------------------------

-   To achieve optimum performance with high definition video, it may be necessary to tune your system's network parameters to more aggressive values than used by default.
+   If transmitting *uncompressed video* stream to achieve optimal performance with high definition video, it may be necessary to tune your system's network parameters to more aggressive values than used by default.

    A key factor affecting performance is the path MTU.
 It is unlikely that the system will sustain gigabit rates with the 1500 octet Ethernet MTU.